dair-ai/Prompt-Engineering-Guide/guides/prompts-applications.md

 # Prompt Applications

-In this guide we will cover some advanced and interesting ways we can use prompt engineering to perform useful and more advanced tasks.
+In this guide, we will cover some advanced and interesting ways we can use prompt engineering to perform useful and more advanced tasks.

 **Note that this section is under heavy development.**
 Topics: